AirHistory Frequently Asked Questions

 No, your browser must be a modern internet browser which complies with today's HTML5 standards.
 This will be no problem for most of today's auto-updating browsers.

 The best and most-compliant browsers are Firefox and Chrome, and we advise you to use either of these.
-We advise against using Microsoft browsers (Internet Explorer or Edge), because they do not fully comply with HTML5 standards and may fail unexpectedly on complex pages on many websites.
+We strongly advise against using Microsoft browsers (Internet Explorer or Edge), because they do not comply with HTML5 standards and may fail unexpectedly on the more complex pages on many websites.

 AirHistory.net can be accessed from desktop computers and laptops (PC & Mac), as well as from mobile devices (phones, tablets etc).